CheoR/shipItOut-client/README.md

 # Project

-ShipItOut is my full stack NSS C46 capstone project.
-It is related to my initial project, [PackItUp](https://github.com/CheoR/pack-it-up) - track what you pack, app.
+[ShipItOut](https://shipitout.herokuapp.com/) is my full stack NSS C46 capstone project.
+It is related to my initial project, [PackItUp](https://github.com/CheoR/pack-it-up) - track what you pack, app.They are both still works in progress.

-ShipItOut consist of React front-end and Django backend.
+ShipItOut consist of React front-end and Django/PostgreSQL backend.

 It is a dashboard-like app that tracks shipping containers where the shipper, container, port authorities can update the container status as it moves.